wikimedia/pywikibot/ROADMAP.rst

 Pending removal in Pywikibot 10
 -------------------------------

-* 7.7.0: :mod:`tools.threading` classes should no longer imported from :mod:`tools`
-* 7.6.0: :mod:`tools.itertools` datatypes should no longer imported from :mod:`tools`
-* 7.6.0: :mod:`tools.collections` datatypes should no longer imported from :mod:`tools`
 * 7.5.0: :mod:`textlib`.tzoneFixedOffset class will be removed in favour of :class:`time.TZoneFixedOffset`
 * 7.4.0: ``FilePage.usingPages()`` was renamed to :meth:`using_pages()<pywikibot.FilePage.using_pages>`
 * 7.3.0: ``linktrail`` method of :class:`family.Family` is deprecated; use :meth:`APISite.linktrail()